-Phaeton (Faeton, Φαέθων) was a planet that has recently (less than ~ 3000 years ago) disappeared from our Solar System…
+Phaeton (Faeton, Φαέθων) was a planet that has recently (about ~ 3000 years ago) disappeared from our Solar System…

 Author: Dr. Tom Chalko

 The ancient Greeks were known to diligently observe the planets because they believed that “gods” traversed the sky and navigated between stars in space.
 Planets are fairly easy to distinguish from stars with the naked eye because they "move" in relation to the "fixed" system of stars and constellations that the ancient Greeks called "the cosmos".

 The names that the ancient Greeks gave to the planets in our solar system are still recognizable today.
 There has never been any doubt as to which planet was which.

 The Greeks know that some time ago there was a planet called Phaeton in our solar system that does not exist today because it disappeared with a great flash.
 The ancient Greek meaning of the word Phaeton is "shining", "luminous", "source of light".
 The words “photon” and “phaeton” come from the same ancient Greek root.